matlab-actions/.github/profile/README.md

 ```

 ### Run MATLAB Script on Self-Hosted Runner
 Use a self-hosted runner to run the commands in a file named `myscript.m` in the root of your repository.
-To run the commands, specify the **Run MATLAB Command** action in your workflow.
+To run the script, specify the **Run MATLAB Command** action in your workflow.

 ```yaml
 name: Run MATLAB Script on Self-Hosted Runner